kyma-project/kyma-environment-broker/docs/user/05-70-manage-kyma-environment-through-cis-provisioning-service.md

 # Manage SAP BTP, Kyma Runtime Using the Provisioning API

 The SAP Cloud Management service (technical name: `cis`) provides the Provisioning Service API to create and manage available environments.
-Use the Provisioning Service API to manage and access SAP BTP, Kyma runtime.
+Use the Provisioning Service API to automatically manage and access SAP BTP, Kyma runtime.

 ## Prerequisites